CoatiSoftware/SourcetrailDB/README.md

 ## Requirements Python Bindings:
-* install SWIG
-* Set environment variable "SWIG_DIR" to the Swig install directory
-* Python
-* if you want to use a specific python version, define variables for cmake
+* __SourcetrailDB Core__.
+Is contained within this repository.
+* __Python__.
+Usually CMake will auto-detect your Python installation.
+If you want to use a specific version of Python, please define the `PYTHON_INCLUDE_DIRS` and `PYTHON_LIBRARIES` variables accordingly when running CMake.
+Make sure to link to a 32 bit version of Python when building this target for a 32 bit architecture and use a 64 bit Python when bulding this target for a 64 bit architecture.
+* __SWIG 3.0.12__ is used to automatically generate python binding code.
+Make sure that SWIG is added to your path environment variable.

 ## TODO
 * add documentation to code
-* write this readme file
-* add sample calls here to readme file
+* add "How to Build" section to readme file
-* add "how to build" section to readme file
+* add tests and add section "Running the Tests" here
 * improve name hierarchy and name element types

-## TODO for Sourcetrail
-* rename NodeType::NODE_SYMBOL to UNKNOWN

-* versioning in package name: lalala_v1_db21_c684
+* versioning in package name (e.g. SourcetrailDB_v1_db21_c684)
-* add license info to source files
 * add 3rd party license references
-* debug vs release (may need to disable something in cmake)
 * add cmake packaging and use find_package
-* add sample project